The New Millennium

 Following the decision to open our field of membership and expand with purpose, we gave our brand an update with fresh new colors, imagery and content that conveys our dedication to our membership and our communities in a down-to-earth, friendly and neighborly fashion.
 Our new Brand Promise was born: Together, we can take care of today and grow for tomorrow.

-Our commitment to become even more deeply involved in our communities resulted in establishing a volunteer program for our employees and the Four Pillars of Giving.
+Our commitment to become even more deeply involved in our communities resulted in establishing a volunteer program for our employees and the Pillars of Giving.
 We also welcomed members of CWU Federal Credit Union through a merger and established a much-needed presence in Ellensburg.